 How can I learn more?

-To request more information about the program or to learn about your transfer options, please contact department chair Will Guntrum or an admissions counselor.
+To request more information about the program or to learn about your transfer options, please contact the interim department chair, Dr. Kathy Doherty, or an admissions counselor.